 Most full-time students complete the core courses in their first two semesters, and frequently begin the APE in their third term in the program (e.g., most Fall cohorts begin APE the following summer).
 Students are first introduced to the APE during new student orientation.
-The APE orientation is a good introduction to the APE and offers an overview of the requirements and expectations.
-APE orientations are held in the spring semester for full time students and as needed for others, and are mandatory for all MPH students.
-Students unable to attend the APE orientation should contact the APE director for additional information.
+Further, students should review this APE Handbook before scheduling to speak with the APE Director or other faculty about opportunities.